 Texas sales tax rates

-Depending on Texas, where you provide your services, the tax rate will change.
+Depending on where in Texas you provide your services, the tax rate will change.
 At the state level, the sales tax is 6.25%, but local jurisdictions such as cities, counties, transit authorities, and special purpose districts can impose up to 2% higher rates.

 It is a state for in-state retailers, i.e., all sellers must charge the local rate on all orders placed within the State.
 On the other hand, you find sales tax nexus.